-&lt;sup>3 Only bridges are eligible for FHWA bridge replacement funds.
+Only bridges are eligible for FHWA bridge replacement funds.
 These bridges must be inspected and made part of the National Bridge Inspection Inventory.
 Structures having a span of less than 20 feet may be included on a state's bridge inventory but they are not eligible for FHWA bridge replacement funds.
-Consequently, state highway departments often inventory and address structures that are less than 20 feet (small structures) separately, as does Maryland's State Highway Administration.
+Consequently, state highway departments often inventory and address structures that are less than 20 feet (small structures) separately, as does state's lead of classifying all structures 20 feet and over as bridges and those under 20 feet as small structures.

-&lt;sup>4 Other structures that do not meet the definition of "culverts," such as retaining and noise walls, are also included in the state's Small Structure Inventory.
+Other structures that do not meet the definition of "culverts," such as retaining and noise walls, are also included in the state's Small Structure Inventory.
 At the instruction of the SHA, these other structures are not discussed in this report.